 #4 – Hollywood Rip Ride Rockit

-World Expo.
+Springfield: Home of the Simpsons.
 Restrictions and access: 40 inches; has Express Pass access.
-Summary: Motion simulator ride chalked full of characters straight from the show and generous portions of Simpsons humor.
-Wait times: Typically not longer than 30 minutes, and often no longer than 10 minutes.
+Summary: motion-simulator ride chock full of characters straight from the show and generous portions of Simpsons humor.
+Wait times: typically not longer than 30 minutes, and often no longer than 10 minutes.

 World Expo.
-Restrictions and access: 42 inches; must stow loose articles in the free lockers adjacent to the attraction’s entrance; has Express Pass access and a single rider line.
-Summary: MEN IN BLACK is a shooter ride where you are the newest MIB recruit.
-Wait times: Not often higher than 30 minutes, and there is a single rider line if you don’t want to put up with that.
+Restrictions and access: 42 inches; must stow loose articles in the free lockers adjacent to the attraction’s entrance; has Express Pass access and a single-rider line.
+Summary: Alien Attack is a shooter ride where you are the newest MIB recruit.
+Wait times: not often higher than 30 minutes, and there is a single-rider line if you don’t want to put up with that.

-Diagon Alley.
-Restrictions and access: None; does not have Express Pass access.
-Summary: Meticulously themed boutique where the wand chooses the wizard.
-Wait times: Now that Ollivander’s Wand Shop is in both parks, wait times to see the show (or, perhaps, have a wand choose you) have come down dramatically to less than 15 minutes even on busy days.
+The Wizarding World of Harry Potter – Diagon Alley.
+Restrictions and access: none; does not have Express Pass access.
+Summary: meticulously themed boutique where the wand chooses the wizard.
+Wait times: once Ollivanders Wand Shop arrived in both parks, wait times to see the show (or, perhaps, have a wand choose you) came down dramatically, to less than 15 minutes – even on busy days.

 Shows at Universal Studios Florida

 - The Bourne Stuntacular (Hollywood) – no Express Pass access; high-octane, thrilling, not-to-be-missed stunt show starring Jason Bourne.